Resource

 Peers and rehab staff can all assist you with your questions and concerns.

-Some of these questions can be upsetting or even frightening.
-Others might deal with finding practical solutions to your new challenges.
+Some of these questions may be upsetting or even frightening.
+You may find working towards practical solutions to your new challenges helpful.

 People often ask questions like: